-The Transfer action \, can be used to perform a blind transfer of the parked call to another user, contact, or extension.
+The Transfer action \, can be used to transfer the active call to another user, contact, or extension.
 When clicked, a window will open (figure 12.3) which can be used to select the recipient of the transfer action, either by searching among contacts, or by directly entering the number.
 The call will be redirected as soon as the user clicks on the desired item.
+This action is only available for active, held and inbound ringing calls.